gboi/tweet_formatter/README.md

 ## Getting Started

+Download the [full package](https://github.com/gboi/tweet_formatter/archive/master.zip); you only need the /dist/windows folder.

 ### Prerequisites

-You need to download and install [wkhtmltopdf](https://wkhtmltopdf.org/ ).
+You need to download and install [wkhtmltopdf](https://wkhtmltopdf.org/).

 #### Windows